csruiliu/ratchet/ratchet/README.md

 Ratchet is a prototype system for efficient fine-grained data analytic suspending and resuming

-Ratchet implementation is modified from DuckDB v0.7.1.
+Ratchet implementation is modified from DuckDB v0.8.1.

+~~Ratchet implementation is modified from DuckDB v0.7.1.~~

 ~~Ratchet implementation is modified from DuckDB v0.6.1.~~